stepankartavykh/media-platform/README.md

 # Telegram Bot (project in progress) for custom search with analysis of the news agenda.

+!!!
+UPD Current sutiation forces to make analysis on what platform (not just bot) i wanna create.
+It requires analysis of business proccesses, or more specifically establish those.

 Telegram bot to make analysis on news agenda.

 ## Description